PaddlePaddle/Paddle/doc/design/tensor_array.md

 ## Background
 Steps are one of the core concepts of RNN.
 In each time step of RNN, there should be several input segments, states, and output segments; all these components act like arrays, for example, call `states[step_id]` will get the state in `step_id`th time step.

-An RNN could be implemented with the following pseudocode
+An RNN can be implemented with the following pseudocode

 ```c++
 Array states;